-Located off the coast of Queensland and accessible from Hervey Bay, Fraser Island offers up some of the most diverse environments and unique experiences I have ever come across in one place.
+Located off the coast of Queensland and accessible from Hervey Bay, Fraser Island offers up some of the most diverse environments and unique experiences.

 Known by its traditional name of K’gari, Fraser Island is now a heritage listed area.
 The some 1,840 km2 is home to a diverse range of landscapes including pristine rainforests, eucalyptus woodland, mangrove forests, wallum and peat swamps, sand dunes and coastal heaths.

-You can only access the island by 4WD and since we had not yet taken delivery of our 4WD, we resorted for a stay at Kingfisher Bay Resort.
+You can only access the island by 4WD and camping requires a permit along with the vehicle.
+Alternatively, you can stay at Kingfisher Bay Resort.

 Located on the Western side of the island on the bayside, Kingfisher Bay Resort is a 4 star Eco Resort, offering a choice of Self-Contained Villas & Resort Rooms.
 It sits in harmony amongst its surroundings, and has one of the best spots on the island to catch the sunset.

-As the islands roads are all off road and sand 4WDing, we jump on a Beauty Spots day tour, taking in the best Fraser Island has to offer.
-I forgot how much fun a good 4WD off road adventure can be.
+As the islands roads are all off road and sand 4WDing, you need to jump on a day tour like the Beauty Spots Tour, taking in the best Fraser Island has to offer.

-Lunch was soon upon us and we called into Eurong Village for a bite to eat before heading inland to Central Station and Wanggoolba Creek.
+Lunch stop is at Eurong Village before heading inland to Central Station and Wanggoolba Creek.
 Central Station is the remains of Fraser Island’s past.
 Originally established as a forestry camp when there was logging on world heritage listed Fraser Island, today Central Station’s beautiful rainforest is protected, with towering trees.
 There is a display explaining the development of the island from the past.
 A short walk through the rainforest will lead you along a boardwalk around Wanggoolba Creek.

-Last stop and by far my favourite was Lake Mackenzie.
+Last stop on the tour is Lake Mackenzie.
 The awe-inspiring beauty of Lake McKenzie makes it probably the most visited natural site on the island.
 A ‘perched’ lake, meaning it contains only rainwater, the sand here is pure, white silica and is not only beautiful to look at but feels soft to walk on.
 The different shades of blues are stunning, you just have to brave the cold as it can get chilly.